In the immediate area there are pretty villages to visit, lots of churches and cathedrals, old chateaux and abbeys.

 Further afield:

-Other suggested places to visit include the Castle of William the Conqueror in Caen, the Ladies’ Abbey (founded by William’s wife Mathilda) and the Men’s Abbey (founded by William).
+In Caen you can visit the Castle of William the Conqueror, the Ladies’ Abbey (founded by William’s wife Mathilda) and the Men’s Abbey (founded by William).
 There are many other abbeys, and churches in Caen and it is known locally as the city of 100 spires.

-Or you could head south west and visit the Mont Saint Michel – The island Abbey with it’s tiny trading streets, church and magnificent abbey at the very top of the rock.
+Or head south west and visit the Mont Saint Michel – The island Abbey with it’s tiny trading streets, church and magnificent abbey at the very top of the rock.